vtexdocs/dev-portal-content/docs/guides/Getting-Started/subscriptions.md

 ### Cycles

 Cycles are the execution count of subscription orders.
-The cycle determines the position of an order counting from when the shopper subscribed.
+The cycle determines the position of an order counting from when the customer subscribed.

 You can retrieve information about cycles and rerun cycles that present errors, which will reprocess the order.